 8 Financial Resources for New BusinessesContributed Content

-New business are likely to face financial issues, whether it’s low cash, inefficient accounting methods, or lack of knowledge.
-These eight resources can help small businesses get off the ground financially.
+New businesses are likely to face financial issues, whether it’s low cash, inefficient accounting methods, or lack of knowledge.
+These eight financial management resources can help small businesses get off the ground financially.

 If you’re a new business owner, you’re probably getting a crash course in cash flow.
-The economics of making any business work are tricky, and you’ll need to make adjustments on the fly to stay in the black each month.
+The economics of making any business work are tricky, and you’ll need to make adjustments to your business plan on the fly to stay in the black each month.

 In this struggle, you’re not alone.
 Running out of cash is one of the top reasons why small businesses fail.
 And even if your cash flow is solid, there are a variety of financial issues that will continue to crop up throughout the life of your business, from not having enough capital to scale to inefficient accounting methods.